Integrated Device Technology: History

 In 1993, IDT entered the PC clock market with a family of devices (CV104, CV105, CV107, and CV109) focusing on desktop computer platforms.
 IDT planned to expand its market by producing a suite of PC clock devices that serve next-generation notebook and desktop computing platforms.

-In the early 2000s IDT introduced its first integrated microprocessor, the RC32334.
-The RC32334 was the first in the family of integrated processors targeted to communication applications.
-Then a year later IDT introduced an industry's first network search engine.
+In the early 2000s IDT introduced its first embedded microprocessor, the RC32334.
+The RC32334 was the first in the family of embedded processors targeted to communication applications.
+A year later, IDT introduced the industry's first network search engine.

 In 2003, IDT announced its entry into the PC clock market.
 The company shifted its initial PC clock family to products serving current-generation desktop, notebook, and server platforms.

 In 2004, IDT continued to expand its business by acquiring ZettaCom and Internet Machines Corporation, allowing IDT to enter the serial switching industry.
 Rather than continue to evolve ZettaCom's full line of existing physical-layer switching and traffic management chips, IDT converted ZettaCom's operation into a new serial switching division.
 With the acquisition of Internet Machines, IDT was able to accelerate its entry into the standards-based serial-switching market with the addition of PCI Express technology licensed from Internet Machines.

-By the mid 2000s IDT had developed a single-chip clocking device for Intel Centrino for the notebook PC, jitter attenuator for PCI Express applications, PCI Express interconnect to manage all communications in high density blade systems.
+By the mid-2000s IDT had developed a single-chip clocking device for notebook utilizing the Intel Centrino platform, a jitter attenuator for PCI Express applications, and a PCI Express interconnect to manage all communications in high density blade systems.

 In July 2009, IDT and Micron Technology entered an alliance to develop PCI Express Solid-State Drive technologies for the server, storage and embedded markets.
 During this alliance, IDT and Micron co-developed enterprise flash controllers with PCIe host interface optimized for Micron's flash devices and future generation RealSSD solid-state drives.

-Currently IDT provides for analog and USB switches, audio solutions, clock/timing devices, digital logic products, display/video solutions, FIFO solutions, memory interface products, multi-port memory/dual-port RAM, PCI Express solutions, power management, RF solutions, SRAMs, Serial RapidIO solutions, signal integrity, telecommunications ICS, temperature sensors, and touch products.